 It’s going to be scary, but you need to face the music.
 Ignoring the IRS only makes things worse.

-Taxes are complicated enough, and whether you’ve committed tax evasion like I did or not, you’re most likely not an expert.
+Taxes are complicated enough.
+Whether you’ve committed tax evasion or not, you’re most likely not an expert.
 But there are experts out there.
 I was lucky to find a company to help me navigate my situation and advocate to the IRS on my behalf.

 When you’re facing thousands or more in tax debt, penalties, or even just an audit, you need someone in your corner—and a professional can go a long way.